-Nylon sheave properties will be degraded in temperatures above 140°F (60°C).
+Nylon sheave properties will be degraded in temperatures above 140° F (60° C).

-- 9. Make sure sheaves, drums, and rollers are properly lubricated according to the instructions in the lubrication guide provided with the crane (see Section 9). - NOTE: Many current production sheaves are not equipped with grease fittings, but are packed with grease at assembly.
+- 8. Inspect nylon sheaves to verify they have not separated and "walked off" steel inserts or bearings as shown in Figure 5-15.
+Maximum sideways displacement is 1/8 in (3 mm).
+Replace worn or damaged sheaves. - Make sure sheaves, drums, and rollers are properly lubricated according to the instructions in the lubrication guide provided with the crane (see Lubrication Guide in Section 9).

+Many current production sheaves are not equipped with grease fittings, but are packed with grease at assembly.
 Repack the bearings of these sheaves with CraneLUBE EP #2 grease when the sheaves are overhauled.